iampenuel/tip-tax-calculator/README.md

 # 🧾 Tip & Tax Calculator – Realistic Receipt Generator

 This terminal-based Python program helps users calculate the total bill after applying a tip and tax.
 Designed for realism, it keeps decimal precision just like a real point-of-sale system.
-No drama, just decimals.

 ## 🎯 What It Does
 - Accepts user input for subtotal, tip %, and tax %.